OWASP/owasp-mastg/docs/index.md

 <img align="right" style="box-shadow: rgba(149, 157, 165, 0.2) 0px 8px 24px;" width="450px" src="assets/checklist_en_filled.png" />

-A checklist is available for use in security assessments based on the MASVS and MSTG.
-It contains links to the MSTG test case for each MASVS requirement.
+A checklist is available for use in security assessments based on the MASVS and MASTG.
+It contains links to the MASTG test case for each MASVS requirement.

-- <a href="https://github.com/OWASP/owasp-mstg/releases/latest">:material-github: GitHub Repo (MSTG Releases)</a>
+- <a href="https://github.com/OWASP/owasp-mstg/releases/latest">:material-github: GitHub Repo (MASTG Releases)</a>

 Its features include:

 - Unifies all MASVS categories into a single sheet
-- Traceable via exact MASVS and MSTG versions and commit IDs
+- Traceable via exact MASVS and MASTG versions and commit IDs
-- Always up to date with the latest MSTG and MASVS versions
+- Always up to date with the latest MASTG and MASVS versions
 - Enables user to add more columns or sheets as needed
 - Multi language